aarnphm/morph/docs/content/DevelopmentPlan/DevelopmentPlan.md

 ## Workflow Plan

-Tinymorph follows a conventional Git workflow.
+The project follows a conventional Git workflow.
 The `main` branch acts as the production-ready branch.
 All changes must be submitted via pull requests, and PRs will be squash-merged into a single commit to maintain a clean, linear history.

 ### Commit and Branch Naming